 Militant's attitude remained unchallenged until lesbians and gay men within its own ranks organised themselves unofficially.
 This, combined with pressure from the Labour left, which had begun to identify the lesbian and gay issue as one of its worthy causes, forced Ted Grant, the leader of Militant, to put his 1930s outlook into the closet.
 However, despite the change of position inside the LPYS and the visibility of lesbians and gays in Militant, the tendency's position today is a long way from Marxism.
-Just as its answer to the working class on most issues is 'socialism', plus a few reforms now, so for lesbians and gays all it offers is socialism in the millennia and the reduction, not the aboliton of, the age of consent.
+Just as its answer to the working class on most issues is "socialism", plus a few reforms now, so for lesbians and gays all it offers is socialism in the millenia and the reduction, not the abolition of, the age of consent.
 Against such distortions of Marxism one group on the international left which has tried to develop a serious programme for lesbian and gay liberation is the International Trotskyist Committee (ITC).
 The British section of this tendency, the Revolutionary Internationalist League (RIL) published an action programme for lesbians and gays.
-The ITC's thion in the USA, the Revolutionary Workers cague (RWL) is distinguished for the importance cattaches to the struggles of lesbian and gay men. my points made by the ITC on the realities of arbian and gay oppression and its relationship to he way in which capitalism structures and uses he family unit, are valid.
-The ITC have also stated, locally at least, that their interventions into various lesbian and gay movements are aimed at winning them to a class position or splitting them on a class basis.
-However, there is a crucial aspect of their analysis of the 'specially oppressed' that undermines the ITC's claim to to be the real Marxists on this question.
-The RWL in particular have long argued that the 'specially oppressed'-blacks, women, lesbians and gay men - are the people who are most likely to be radicalised in an anti-capitalisi direction.
+The ITC's section in the USA, the Revolutionary Workers League (RWL) is distinguished for the importance it attaches to the struggles of lesbian and gay men.
+Many points made by the ITC on the realities of lesbian and gay oppression and its relationship to the way in which capitalism structures and uses the family unit, are valid.
+The ITC have also stated, formally at least, that their interventions into various lesbian and gay movements are aimed at winning them to a class position or splitting them on a class basis.

+However, there is a crucial aspect of their analysis of the "specially oppressed" that undermines the ITC's claim to to be the real Marxists on this question.
+The RWL in particular have long argued that the "specially oppressed" - blacks, women, lesbians and gay men - are the people who are most likely to be radicalised in an anti-capitalist direction.
 Without any explanation the RWL argue that the more oppressed you are the more radical you are likely to be.
-Thus, they write that women and gays 'can be some of the most militant class struggle fighters'.
+Thus they write that women and gays "can be some of the most militant class struggle fighters".
 This is true, but it does not flow automatically from the fact that they are oppressed.
-The question of class interest plays a vital part in determining whether they will be or not.
+The question of class interest plays a vital part in determining whether or not this is what they become.
 Moreover, it is without a doubt the case that white, male, heterosexuals can be amongst the most militant class fighters.
-But RWL go on to sbress that the 'specially oppressed are the vanguard of the socialist revolution.
+But the RWL go on to stress that the "specially oppressed" are the vanguard of the socialist revolution.
 Thus: